blurpit/pycalculator/README.md

 ```

 ### Creating constants
-Constants are just treated as 0-argument functions, so they work similarly to defining a
+Constants are treated as 0-argument functions, so they work similarly to defining a
 function as above.
 ```py
 foo = calc.evaluate(ctx, 'foo = 7*pi/3')